philfrei/AudioCue-maven/README.md

 with the highest thread priority.
 Alternate values can be provided at instantiation.

-Any `AudioCue` routed through an `AudioMixer` will use the *AudioMixer*'s configuration properties.
+All `AudioCues` routed through an `AudioMixer` will use the `AudioMixer's` configuration properties.
 Requests to add or remove `AudioCues` from the `AudioMixer` are concurrency safe but with a latency equal to the time that elapses until the buffer iterates.